 One study by Marketing Sherpa shows how one company tested their landing pages to increase conversion rates by 400%.
 While this is a drastic improvement and can’t be expected with every landing page, it shows the value of testing and optimizing your landing pages.

-A landing page is a stand-alone webpage designed for a marketing or advertising campaign that is usually tied to a specific product, user intent, or use case.
+A landing page is like a special webpage made just for a certain ad or marketing plan.
+It’s often connected to a certain thing you’re trying to sell or a specific reason why people would want to visit it.
 Similar to an elevator pitch, a landing page introduces the business, its products or services, and the issues they resolve.
 It’s the page that visitors “land” on after clicking on an ad, email link, or other external link placement.

-Testing your landing pages is the best way to make sure they meet user needs and expectations and it can even be done before going live.
+Testing your landing pages is the best way to make sure they meet user needs and expectations.
+All the changes can even be done before going live.
 This article will introduce landing page testing and how it can be used to optimize a landing page before launch.

 What Is Landing Page Testing?

 Landing page testing is when you create a landing page (either live or pre-live) and ask users to interact with the designs, experience your landing page, and provide feedback on the features on the page.
-This will allow an organization to understand if the page is ready to launch, if there are issues, and what elements of the design work best for users.
+This will allow you to understand whether the page is ready to launch, or not.

 You can also run a comparative landing page test; this works best for pre-live pages when you want to compare two designs and understand which version is better.
 By asking for user opinions on two distinct landing pages, you’ll determine which one is more likely to convert users with valuable feedback and insights.